sstill88/SCINET-GEOSPATIAL-RESEARCH-WG/tutorials/session4-computational-reproducibility-tools.md

 **merge** - the process of combining multiple sequences of commits into one unified history.
 Most often used to incorporate changes from one branch into another.
 A merge happens when you pull, push, and pull request.

-## Using Git & Github to Archive and Version Your Codes
+## Using Git and Github to Archive and Version Your Codes

 ### A Workflow Starting From Github